 File, Save menu item

-to save the reverse-engineered database as a MySQL Workbench file
+to save the reverse-engineered database as a MySQL Workbench file with

 During reverse engineering, the application checks for tables and views that duplicate existing names and disallows duplicate names if necessary.
 If you attempt to import an object that duplicates the name of an existing object you will be notified with an error message.
 To see any errors that have occurred during reverse engineering, you can click the button Show Logs.
 This will create a panel containing a list of messages, including any error messages than may have been generated.
 Click the Hide Logs button to close the panel.